 The easiest way to find the right seeds for starting seeds outdoors in the spring is to look at the label of the seed packets.
 Look for seeds that are labeled “early spring”.
 These tend to be hardier seeds/plants that can withstand a late frost if it occurs.
 Save the seeds labeled “plant after the danger of frost” until, well, you’re after the danger of frost.
 For us, that’s usually the first week in May (hence my dad’s Mother’s Day rules).

-If you’re not sure where to start, look for some lettuces, spinach, peas, onions, brussel sprouts, beets, or radishes.
+If you’re not sure where to start, look for some lettuces, spinach, peas, onion bulbs, brussel sprouts, beets, or radishes.
 Now, not all varieties of each of these are safe for early spring, so again, make sure you check the packaging.
-(These links are more expensive than the packing, but they have free shipping.
+(These links are more expensive than buying from Burpee direct, but they have free shipping.
 If you have a free shipping coupon on Burpee.com, you’ll save money buying direct from the source!)

 Choosing the Right Spot in your Garden